 Step 1.
 Create your work item like normal, with a Client Task section outlining everything your require from your client.

 Step 2.
-Add an Automator to the task section immediately below your Client Tasks, entering the number of days after the Automator triggers that you would like the Work due date changed to.
+Add an Automator to the task section immediately below your Client Requests, entering the number of days after the Automator triggers that you would like the Work due date changed to.

 When planned work items reach their start date, their status can automatically update to Ready To Start, or another status of your choosing.